craj1725-png/prodigy-hacks/README.md

-fist copy the file contents then ether bookmark it or use javascript: then BOOM! there you have it pls dont copyright me so bye
+fist copy the file contents then ether bookmark it or use javascript: then BOOM! there you have it!